 Figure 4 : Bouée placée dans le canal du Mozambique (SBE39 correspond aux instruments CTD)

-On board, we obtained in situ data that will complement model output and satellite data in our understanding of front variability and their use by marine life.
-The mooring, placed in the channel during the cruise and inspired by H. Glotin’s BOMBYX (translated acronym: Multimodal buoy for biodiversity and physical oceanography, figure 4) will be able to gather data on a vertical profile from 1056 meters of depth up to the surface with several instruments, including:
+On board, we obtained in situ data (along sections that cross frontal structures) will complement model output and satellite data in our understanding of front variability and their use by marine life.
+The multi-sensor mooring, placed in the channel during the scientific cruise in order to remain there for several months, was designed and built at MIO by V. Rossi, J.-L. Fuda and H. Glotin.
+It will be able to gather data on a vertical profile from 1056 meters of depth up to the surface with several instruments, including:

 • 10 CTDs for salinity, temperature and density measurements which will, when all gathered together provide a vertical profile of hydrological data;